kataras/iris/README.md

 ![enter image description here](http://nodets.com/iris_with_cach_latest.png)
 ## Features

-**Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the router delivers the dynamic value to you.
-Because of the design of the router, path parameters are very cheap.
+**Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the iris' router delivers the dynamic value to you.
+Really, path parameters are very cheap.

-**Can have static & parametized matches:** With other routers, like http.ServeMux, a requested URL path could match multiple patterns.
+**Can have static & parameterized  matches:** With other routers, like http.ServeMux, a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like longest match or first registered, first matched.
 By design of this framework, a request can match to a static and parameterized routes at the same time, at any order you register them, the Iris' router is clever enough to understand  the correct route for a request, so don't care just write your wonderful web app.

 **Party of routes:** Combine routes where have same prefix, provide a middleware to this Party, a Party can have other Party too.

 **Compatible:** At the end the Iris is just a middleware which acts like router and a small simply web framework, this means that you can you use it side-by-side with your favorite big and well-tested web framework.
 Iris is fully compatible with the **net/http package.**

-**Miltiple servers :** Besides the fact that iris has a default main server.
+**Multi servers:** Besides the fact that iris has a default main server.
 You can declare a new iris using the iris.New() func. example: server1:= iris.New(); server1.Get(....); server1.Listen(9999)